exporl/apex/documentation/basicconcepts/index.md

 Try the following:

--   open the experiment file using Apex3.
+-   open the experiment file using APEX 4.
 Run the experiment if you wish.

 -   open with OxygenXML

--   associate the Apex3 schema
+-   associate the APEX 4 schema

 -   check validity